Laudarisd/Dee-Learning_preparation/src/Other_problems/README.md

 *solution*

+Deep Learning involves taking large volumes of structured or unstructured data and using complex algorithms to train neural networks.
+It performs complex operations to extract hidden patterns and features (for instance, distinguishing the image of a cat from that of a dog

 **2. What is Neural Network?**

 *solution*

+Neural Networks replicate the way humans learn, inspired by how the neurons in our brains fire, only much simpler.

+The most common Neural Networks consist of three network layers:

+* An input layer
+* A hidden layer (this is the most important layer where feature extraction takes place, and adjustments are made to train faster and function better)
+* An output layer

 **3. What is a Multi-layer Perception(MLP)?**

 *solution*

+As in Neural Networks, MLPs have an input layer, a hidden layer, and an output layer.
+It has the same structure as a single layer perceptron with one or more hidden layers.
+A single layer perceptron can classify only linear separable classes with binary output (0,1), but MLP can classify nonlinear classes.

+Except for the input layer, each node in the other layers uses a nonlinear activation function.
+This means the input layers, the data coming in, and the activation function is based upon all nodes and weights being added together, producing the output.
+MLP uses a supervised learning method called “backpropagation.”
+In backpropagation, the neural network calculates the error with the help of cost function.
+It propagates this error backward from where it came (adjusts the weights to train the model more accurately).

 **4. What Is Data Normalization, and Why Do We Need It**

 *solution*

+The process of standardizing and reforming data is called “Data Normalization.”
+It’s a pre-processing step to eliminate data redundancy.
+Often, data comes in, and you get the same information in different formats.
+In these cases, you should rescale values to fit into a particular range, achieving better convergence.

 **5. What is the Boltzmann Machine**

 *solution*

+One of the most basic Deep Learning models is a Boltzmann Machine, resembling a simplified version of the Multi-Layer Perceptron.
+This model features a visible input layer and a hidden layer -- just a two-layer neural net that makes stochastic decisions as to whether a neuron should be on or off.
+Nodes are connected across layers, but no two nodes of the same layer are connected.

 **6. What Is the Role of Activation Functions in a Neural Network?**

 *solution*

+At the most basic level, an activation function decides whether a neuron should be fired or not.
+It accepts the weighted sum of the inputs and bias as input to any activation function.
+Step function, Sigmoid, ReLU, Tanh, and Softmax are examples of activation functions.

 **7. What Is the Cost Function?**

 *solution*

+Also referred to as “loss” or “error,” cost function is a measure to evaluate how good your model’s performance is.
+It’s used to compute the error of the output layer during backpropagation.
+We push that error backward through the neural network and use that during the different training functions.

 **8. What Is Gradient Descent?**

 *solution*

+Gradient Descent is an optimal algorithm to minimize the cost function or to minimize an error.
+The aim is to find the local-global minima of a function.
+This determines the direction the model should take to reduce the error.

 **9. What Do You Understand by Backpropagation?**